NatuurkundePracticumAmsterdam/ESP/Modulation_and_demodulation.md

 - Using the frequency analyser of NI-Elvis investigate the output voltage *before* the LPF.
 Explain the observations.
 - In this setup an experiment is situated between the LED and the photo diode: place an electric fan between the LED and the photodiode.
 The electric fan runs after applying a voltage of about 5 V (use the variable voltage supply of NI-Elvis).
 When set to manual you can use the dial on the right top of the NI-Elvis board to adjust the voltage.
 What component of the output frequency signal in $ V_{out} $ is due to this experiment?
 Determine this frequency.
 Hint: you should probably increase the $\omega_r$ for this experiment.

-The last three tasks may not work in S5.29 due to grounding problems.
+The last three tasks may not work due to sensitive grounding problems.
 If you have time left give it a try!
 - For a disturbance we use a second LED.
 Place this LED next to the first one.
 Connect this LED to a second signal generator.
 - Study the influence of the frequency and the light intensity of the second LED on the output voltage.
 - Explain what happens when $ f_{{\rm LED}_1} \approx f_{{\rm LED}_2} $.
 Make a graph around this frequency.